Learn how to become a cybersecurity data analyst and the benefits of working in cybersecurity.

 Let’s examine each step in more detail to help you envision the path forward.

-Earning a degree is an excellent way to learn the skills and knowledge you need to work as a cybersecurity data analyst.
 Consider earning your degree in computer science or a similar field.
 Sometimes, employers may look for professionals with a master’s degree.
 In some colleges, you may find specialist cybersecurity degrees to help you focus your studies further.
 Examples include a bachelor’s degree in cybersecurity and information assurance and a master’s in information security.

 However, a degree is only one of your options.
-According to Zippia, 61 percent of cybersecurity data analysts have a bachelor’s degree [6].
+According to Zippia, only 61 percent of cybersecurity data analysts have a bachelor’s degree [5].
 In other cases, employers value skills over education and look favorably on boot camps where you learn up-to-date skills in a hands-on setting and in a shorter time than a degree.

 Network security